Mrs. Sharon Fischer

 Fourth Grade News

 In the second quarter of 4th grade we look forward to our Native American unit.
 The students will learn about native ways of life in New York, including such aspects as shelter, villages, and roles of men, women and children.
 They will learn how Native Americans continue their traditions today.
 The Native American Unit will be interdisciplinary: in ELA we will read and write about the Native American culture, in Science we will study the natural resources these early people used, in Physical Education we will play a traditional Iroquois game, and in Art we will recreate a Native American artifact.
-Lastly, in STREAM the students will prepare a Native American dish in the kitchen.
+Lastly, in STREAM the students will be challenged to design a Native American home with limited resources.

 We are deep into our multiplication and division module in math.
 The students will be able to do multi-digit multiplication and long division by the end of the second quarter.
 They have found great resources like iReady Math and GregTangMath.com to help master these concepts.